-- Any other requests/advertising for fundraisers will be very limited and only approved at the discretion of the principal. - Requests by students, staff, parents to support a national disaster (e.g. earthquake) or community activity (e.g. Red Cross) will usually be solicited through established school organizations, e.g. Student Council, not the general school community. - Parish and immediate community related fundraisers can be advertised through the Wednesday newsletter but not directly sold to students during school hours. - Students' free-will offerings to charities outside of the parish (e.g. the Heifer Project, Lenten collection boxes, etc.) that are supervised by Blessed Sacrament School religion teachers and approved by the Principal / Director of Religious Education, are not bound by this policy.
+- Any other requests/advertising for fundraisers will be very limited and only approved at the discretion of the principal. - Requests by students, staff, parents to support a national disaster (e.g. earthquake) or community activity (e.g. Red Cross) will usually be solicited through established school organizations, e.g. Student Council, not the general school community. - Parish and immediate community related fundraisers can be advertised through the Wednesday newsletter but not directly sold to students during school hours. - Students' free-will offerings to charities outside of the parish (e.g. BeCon, Lenten collection boxes, etc.) that are supervised by Blessed Sacrament School religion teachers and approved by the Principal / Director of Religious Education, are not bound by this policy.
 Teachers may encourage students' donations through the use of a voluntary donation box in a classroom on a seasonal (e.g., Lent, Advent) or special need (flood, earthquake) basis.
 Students should be encouraged to make such donations from their own personal funds and not ask their parents for money for this purpose.
 The use of such donation boxes must be strictly voluntary and no fund raising activities will be conducted in relation to them.

-VIII.
-WEDNESDAY ENVELOPE POLICY
+VII.
+WEDNESDAY NEWSLETTER POLICY

-8.1 Steps for submitting articles for the Blessed Sacrament School Wednesday newsletter:
+7.1 Steps for submitting articles for the Blessed Sacrament School Wednesday newsletter:

-- 1. Have item to the school office to be approved by Friday of the preceding week.
-If the article is not in the office by Friday for approval, there is no guarantee that the article will be able to be put into the next week's envelope. - 2.
-If the article pertains to the school, but is associated with a class activity or organization, such as Boosters (sports), Scouts, Parents' Club, clubs, the specific organization will be responsible for the duplicating, counting out and collating after approval.
-(Classroom numbers are available in the office.) - 3.
-Parish and immediate community related fundraisers can be advertised but not directly sold to students during school hours. - 4.
-Due to the amount of information that goes home each week, articles cannot be repeated a second week. - 5.
-Employed teachers of Blessed Sacrament School may send information regarding their tutoring/enrichment classes.
-The Wednesday newsletter cannot be used to promote individual parent businesses.
+- 1. Have item emailed to John Thomas jthomas@bssky.org or Anne Ernst annernst@bssky.org by Friday of the preceding week.
+If the article is not emailed by Friday for approval, there is no guarantee that the article will be able to be put into the next week's newsletter. - 2.
+Parish and immediate community related fundraisers can be advertised but not directly sold to students during school hours. - 3.
+Due to the amount of information that goes home each week, articles cannot be repeated a second week.

-8.2 Steps for submitting monthly advertising (sent out the first of the month):
+7.2 Steps for submitting advertising:

 - 1. Advertisement accepted only from parishioners, school staff, families and immediate community (Ft.
 Mitchell, Lakeside Park, Crestview Hills). - 2.
-Have ad to the office to be approved by the 25th of the month.
-Call for approval. - After approval, the individual is responsible for running off, counting and returning the advertisement to the school office. - 4.
-Runoffs need to be in the office by the morning of the last day of the month.
+Have ad emailed to Mr. Thomas or Mrs. Ernst to be approved. - 3.
+The administration will have the final approval of advertising to appear in the Wednesday newsletter.